David Worth (cinematographer)

 David Worth (born March 2, 1940) is an American cinematographer and film director.
-He contributed as cinematographer to more than twenty films, including Bloodsport, Any Which Way You Can and Bronco Billy.
+He has contributed as cinematographer to more than twenty films, including Bloodsport, Any Which Way You Can and Bronco Billy.
 He also directed films including Warrior of the Lost World, Lady Dragon and Hard Knocks while also doing a few films with pseudonyms such as Sven Conrad and Jim Hastings.
 He directed the 1989 film Kickboxer.